 Cholesterol is a fat (lipid) created by our liver and found in our food.

 It is a necessary substance found in our cells in our entire bodies.
-Cholesterol is a crucial ingredient for creating hormones and vitamin D, as well as creating bile, which helps our bodies to break down the food we eat into nutrients which can be absorbed easily into our bloodstream.
+Cholesterol is a crucial component in the production of hormones and vitamin D, as well as in the creation of bile, which aids our bodies in breaking down the food we eat into nutrients that can be easily absorbed into our bloodstream.

-There are two different cholesterol types: low-density lipoproteins (LDL) and high-density lipoproteins (HDL).
-However, they are sometimes called "bad" and "good" cholesterol.
+There are two primary types of cholesterol: low-density lipoproteins (LDL) and high-density lipoproteins (HDL).
+However, they are sometimes referred to as "bad" and "good" cholesterol.

 HDL, or "good" cholesterol, helps transport cholesterol to the liver, which can be broken down and excreted from your body.

-LDL, or "bad" cholesterol, transports cholesterol to cells.
-However, if more LDL than needed is transported, it can build up in the arteries, resulting in a plaque which restricts blood flow.
+LDL, or "bad" cholesterol, transports cholesterol to cells for use.
+However, if more LDL than needed is transported, it can accumulate in the arteries, leading to the formation of plaque that restricts blood flow.

 While labelling cholesterol as either good or bad is easy, the truth is more complicated than that.
 The cholesterol we call "bad" only becomes a problem in abundance.

-Moreover, high cholesterol can be inherited - this is known as familial hypercholesterolaemia (FH).
+Moreover, high cholesterol can be inherited, a condition known as familial hypercholesterolaemia (FH).
 This is a genetic condition and isn't easily treated with lifestyle changes.

 When cholesterol builds up against the arterial walls, it restricts blood and oxygen flow to the muscles and, more importantly, the brain.
 Additionally, the restricted blood flow increases your risk of blood clots, which can lead to heart attacks and strokes.